 Each Camera that is rendering to the device automatically replaces the FOV of the Camera with the FOV that the user input in the software settings for each VR SDK.
 The user cannot change the field of view during runtime, because this behaviour is known to induce motion sickness.

 If your VR device supports Unity Editor mode, press Play in the Editor to test directly on your device.

-The left eye is rendered to the Game View window if you have stereoTargetEye set to left or both.
-The right eye is rendered if you have stereoTargetEye set to right.
+The left eye renders to the Game View window if you have stereoTargetEye set to left or both.
+The right eye renders if you have stereoTargetEye set to right.

 There is no automatic side-by-side view of the left and right eyes.
 To see a side-by-side view in the Game View, create two Cameras, set one to the left and one to the right eye, and set the viewportThe user’s visible area of an app on their screen.

-Note that there is overhead to running in the Editor, because Unity IDE needs to render each window, so you may experience lag or judder.
+Note that there is overhead to running in the Editor, because Unity IDE needs to render each window, so you might experience lag or judder.
 To reduce editor rendering overhead, open the Game View and enable Maximize on Play.

 See in Glossary itself also has overhead.
 The best way to review game performance is to create a build on your target platform and run it directly.
 You can see the best performance when you run a non-development build, but development buildsA development build includes debug symbols and enables the Profiler.
 More info